SpikeInterface/MEArec/docs/generate_recordings.rst

 Recordings Generation
 ---------------------

-Specyfying excitatory and inhibitory cell-types
+Specifying excitatory and inhibitory cell-types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to select the proper cell type (excitatory - inhibitory) the :code:`cell-types` section of the parameters